OGGM/oggm/docs/shop.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Our `tutorials <https://tutorials.oggm.org>`_ provide examples of applications based on some of the preprocessed glacier directories.
 Below we describe the most commonly used `oggm_v1.6/L3-L5_files` glacier directories (all with :ref:`eb-flowlines` and border 160).
-We analysed the glacier directory and test projection differences in this `OGGM blogpost <TODO>`__.
+We analysed the glacier directory and test projection differences in this `OGGM blogpost <https://oggm.org/2026/02/18/oggm_v16-gdirs-and-projection-options>`__.

 - **OGGM v1.6.1 standard projections**
   (`2023.3/../W5E5_spinup/RGI62/.. <https://cluster.klima.uni-bremen.de/~oggm/gdirs/oggm_v1.6/L3-L5_files/2023.3/elev_bands/W5E5_spinup/RGI62/b_160>`__)